 After you’ve researched the market, secured the financing and are confident you’re going to make a smart investment, it’s time to find and make an offer on a house.
 Have your numbers worked out ahead of time with some wiggle room.

 Once you find the right property at the right price, you need to pounce.
 Put your money down on a place you believe in.
-You can’t start working on it until you close on it.
-And you can’t close on it until your offer has been accepted.
+You can’t start working on it until you close on it, and you can’t close on it until your offer has been accepted.

-Depending on who you’re buying from, closing can happen fast, or it can take months.
+Depending on who you’re buying from, closing can happen fast – or it can take months.
 If you’re buying from a bank, it’s likely ready to close as soon as possible.
 But if you’re buying from a resident, closing may be contingent on them finding a home.

-Have contractors at the ready to start renovations as soon as the house closes.
+It’s best to have contractors at the ready to start renovations as soon as the house closes.
 The quicker you get the work done, the quicker you can put the house back on the market.

 5. Sell For A Profit

 This is why you wanted to flip in the first place: you saw an opportunity to profit.
-Once the repairs and remodeling are done, it’s time to sell the house and reap the paycheck for your hard work.
+Once the repairs and remodeling are done, it’s time to sell the house and reap the paycheck for all your hard work.

 Selling the house you’re flipping is what makes the whole process worth it.
 It’s what you’ve sunk all the time and money into.
 Forecasting the timing and cost of the flip is what’s going to determine your profit.